Religion and sexuality: Santa Muerte

 The cult of Santa Muerte is a new religious movement centered on the worship of Santa Muerte, a cult image, female deity, and folk saint which is popularly revered in Mexican Neopaganism and folk Catholicism.
 A personification of death, she is associated with healing, protection, and safe delivery to the afterlife by her devotees.
 Santa Muerte is also revered and seen as a saint and protector of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities in Mexico, since LGBTQ+ people are considered and treated as outcasts by the Catholic Church, evangelical churches, and Mexican society at large.
 Many LGBTQ+ people ask her for protection from violence, hatred, disease, and to help them in their search for love.
 Her intercession is commonly invoked in same-sex marriage ceremonies performed in Mexico.
 The Iglesia Católica Tradicional México-Estados Unidos, also known as the Church of Santa Muerte, recognizes gay marriage and performs religious wedding ceremonies for homosexual couples.
 According to R. Andrew Chesnut, PhD in Latin American history and professor of Religious studies, the cult of Santa Muerte is the single fastest-growing new religious movement in the Americas.

 Satanism

 LaVeyan Satanism is critical of Abrahamic sexual mores, considering them narrow, restrictive and hypocritical.
 Sex is viewed as an indulgence, but one that should only be freely entered into with consent.
 The Eleven Satanic Rules of the Earth only give two instructions regarding sex, namely "Do not make sexual advances unless you are given the mating signal" and "Do not harm little children", although the latter is much broader and encompasses physical and other abuse.
 This has always been consistent part of Church of Satan policy since its inception in 1966 as Peter H. Gilmore wrote in an essay supporting same sex marriage:

 Satanists are pluralists, accepting gays, lesbians, bisexuals, BDSM, polyamorists, transgender people, and asexuals.
 In that essay, he also stated:

+Allegations have been made by antifascist organisations, several British politicians and the media that the Order of Nine Angles condones and encourages sexual abuse, and this has been given as one of the reasons why the O9A should be proscribed by the British government.
+Many O9A members openly view rape as an effective way to undermine society by transgressing against its norms.
+White Star Acception commits rapes by their own admission and O9A texts such as "The Dreccian Way", "Iron Gates", "Bluebird" and "The Rape Anthology" recommend and praise rape and pedophilia, even suggesting rape is necessary for "ascension of the Ubermensch".
+To advance in rank, ONA member must perform assaults, lynching and sexual assault being the most recommended.
+Material promoting pedophilia has also appeared in ONA's in house magazine Fenrir.
+According to BBC News, "the authorities are concerned by the number of paedophiles associated with the ONA".